 - Light sources:

 - For the moment: point and directional lights

-- Later: are light sources

 - More complex lights are possible

 - Area lights

 - Global illumination

 - Other objects in the scene reflect light

 - Everything is a light source!

 - Talk about this on Monday

 Ray-Tracing: Local Lighting

 - Local surface information (normal...) - For implicit surfaces F(x,y,z)=0: normal $\mathbf{n}(x,y,z)$ can be easily computed at every intersection point using the gradient